Accurate Ranges For Opponents Is Key To Winning SNG Tournaments.

 In order to put people on ranges we first have to ask some key questions:

-Shortcut to Mastering the Bubble: In 2019 if you are playing Sit N Goes without an ICM Calculator, then you are giving away your potential profit to players who have one!
+Shortcut to Mastering the Bubble: These days if you are playing Sit N Goes without an ICM Calculator, then you are giving away your potential profit to players who have one!
 By plugging in common spots, stack sizes and hands, you can learn a razor-sharp bubble strategy between sessions.
 Your opponents are already doing this.
 I strongly recommend ICMIZER 2, by far the best ICM calculator on the market.
 You can try it for free, check out www.icmpoker.com for more details.

 1) Does My Opponent Understand The (Mathematical) Nature Of The SNG Bubble?